Victor-Gentle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. script that displays a confused smiley
 2. script that Display the content of the /etc/passwd file
 3. Display the content of /etc/passwd and /etc/hosts
+4. Display the last 10 lines of /etc/passwd